 47 print("blocked:", str(exc).split(":")[0])1used tokens: 250

 2blocked: Token limit exceededProduction tip: When the budget approaches a configured soft threshold, stop optional exploration and compact only validated facts and pending work.
-A generated summary is lossy and cannot replace the durable record of writes, approvals, or idempotency keys.
+A generated summary is lossy and can't replace the durable record of writes, approvals, or idempotency keys.

 The validated_handoff function implements this pattern to secure the boundaries between components.
 It accepts the upstream agent's raw output and a list of validation functions as inputs.
 Each validator returns a small ValidationResult, so the handoff code can return the intact output if all checks pass, or a structured error dictionary meant for retry or human escalation if any validation fails: